2 injured, 1 arrested in early morning Old Town shooting

 Portland police received a report of shots fired just before 4 a.m.
 When they arrived at the scene at Northwest Broadway and Northwest Flanders STreet, they found and arrested 1 suspect.

 They also located a victim who was seriously injured with multiple gunshot wounds.
-They were sent to a nearby hospital via ambulance.
-A second shooting victim checked into another area hospital shortly after, but their condition is unknown.
+They were sent to a nearby hospital via ambulance and has since stabilized.
+A second shooting victim checked into another area hospital shortly after and is listed as in critical condition.

-NW Broadway is closed from Northwest Glisan to Northwest Everett, while NW Flanders St. is closed from Northwest 6th Street to Northwest 8th Street.
+There are dozens of evidence markers at the taped-off scene along with a gun visibly laying on the ground.

-There are multiple evidence markers at the taped-off scene along with a gun visibly laying on the ground.
+On resident said she was in bed when she heard gunshots.
+She got up to see a man running down the street and disappearing around a corner, but police were not far behind.

-KOIN 6 News will update this story when more information becomes available.
+“It’s a really rough street, like I tell people that come and visit ‘don’t park on this street, park on the next street over,'” said resident Cindy Pankopf.
+“There’s no good lighting, and there’s just a lot of regular activity down here.”

 Follow KOIN 6 for the latest news and weather